joeherwig/A32nx-LINDA-aircraft-module/README.md

 2=A32X-FBW2
 ```

+### Important:
+Note that you must
+have the MobiFlight WASM module installed and active to use these events.
+To install it, head over to [MobiFlight Connector](https://www.mobiflight.com/de/download.html)
+See "FSUIPC7 for Advanced Users.pdf" within the documentation which is provided with FSUIPC.

 Andrew is going to update LINDA so that the order of the event files will get unimportant in future.

 ## Assign the functions